 Approximately 3,000 genes are considered part of the “druggable genome,” a set of genes encoding proteins that scientists can or predict they can modulate using experimental small molecule compounds.
 Yet the existing clinical pharmacopeia is represented by only a few hundred targets, leaving a huge swath of biology that remains unexploited.
 Therefore, a large number of proteins remain for scientists to explore as potential therapeutic targets.
 Much of the druggable genome encodes three key protein families: non-olfactory G-protein-coupled receptors (GPCRs), ion channels and protein kinases.
 Researchers lack crucial knowledge about the function of many proteins from these families and their roles in health and disease.
 Better understanding of how these proteins work could shed light on new avenues of investigation for basic science and therapeutic discovery.

 New Area of Discovery

-To improve scientific understanding of the four understudied protein families, NIH launched an effort called Illuminating the Druggable Genome (IDG) in 2013, with the first awards made in 2014.
+To improve scientific understanding of the three understudied protein families, NIH launched an effort called Illuminating the Druggable Genome (IDG) in 2013, with the first awards made in 2014.
 The IDG was originally funded as a three-year pilot program sponsored by the NIH Common Fund and designed to create a centralized information repository and develop new technology platforms to study the protein families.
 Now, the current implementation phase of the IDG Program aims to build on the knowledge and tools developed during the pilot phase and disseminate these IDG-generated resources to the greater scientific community.